hospitaljobsin/hospitaljobsin/README.md

 # TODO- recruiter portal
 - feature: save job as draft
-- jobs: add open positions and display it in UI
 - add applications feature
     - custom application form that can be created for each job
 - list applications